 Mr. Case graduated with high honors from the Chicago-Kent College of Law, where he earned the school’s Certificate in Litigation and Alternative Dispute Resolution, was inducted into the Order of the Coif as a result of graduating in the top four percent of his class, and served as Executive Articles Editor for the Chicago-Kent Law Review.
 He also holds a Certificate in Collective Bargaining Studies from Cornell University.

-Mr. Case still performs regularly in Chicago as a violinist with the top-flight ensembles Music of the Baroque and Ars Viva, and as concertmaster of the Woodstock Mozart Festival.
+Mr. Case still performs regularly in Chicago as a violinist with the top-flight ensemble Music of the Baroque, and as concertmaster of the Midwest Mozart Festival.